JonnyAsh/ISS-Logbook/README.md

 In the design document, a few threats were identified applicable to the development of the logbook, and appropriate mitigative steps were adopted.
 These threats included.

-•Privilege escalation and broken authentication •Spoofing
+1. Privilege escalation and broken authentication
-•Brute force attack
+2. Spoofing
-•Improper logging
+3. Injection
-•Software and data integrity failures
+4. Improper logging
-•Injection
+5. Software and data integrity failures